Behavioral Health Crisis Response

 - Centrally deployed, 24/7 mobile crisis teams (ideally, a clinician and a peer) to respond in-person to individuals in crisis;

-- 23-hour observation recliners and short-term inpatient beds, which may be operated separately or jointly, offering a safe, supportive and appropriate behavioral health crisis placement for those who cannot be stabilized by call center clinicians or mobile crisis team response.
+- 23-hour and short-term stabilization, which may be operated separately or jointly, offering a safe, supportive and appropriate behavioral health crisis placement for those who cannot be stabilized by call center clinicians or mobile crisis team response.

 This report builds from two studies of Alaska’s acute behavioral health system initiated by the Trust (links below in Resources section).

 - The Alaska State Hospital and Nursing Home Association’s (ASHNHA) Acute Behavioral Health Improvement Project examined the issue of psychiatric boarding in hospital emergency departments.